rundeck/rundeck/docs/en/plugins-user-guide/ssh-plugins.md

 Note: the default values have been set for the unix "sudo" command, but can be overridden if you need to customize the interaction.

+#### Sudo Password as a Job Option

+Job Option Passwords for the nodes are input either via the GUI or arguments to the job if executed via CLI or API.

-Next, configure a Job, and include an Option definition where `secureInput` is set to `true`.
+Configure a Job, and include an Option definition where `secureInput` is set to `true`.
 The name of this option can be anything you want, but the default value of `sudoPassword` recognized by the plugin can be used.

 If the value is not `sudoPassword`, then make sure to set the following attribute on each Node for password authentication: